MatFuse: Controllable Material Generation with Diffusion Models: Experimental results

 \subsection{Training Procedure}

-The compression model (consisting of four encoders and one decoder as shown in Fig.~\ref{fig:overview}) is optimized with a mixture of supervised and adversarial training and learns a latent space from SVBRDF maps.
+The compression model is optimized via a combination of supervised and adversarial training.
 It is trained with mini-batch gradient descent, using the Adam~\cite{adam} optimizer and a batch size of 4.
-The learning rate is set to $10^{-4}$ and training is carried out for 4,000,000 iterations.
-Hyperparameters $\gamma$ and $\delta$ for weighing different terms of the reconstruction loss (Eq.~\ref{eq:losses}) are set to $\gamma=0.9$ and $\delta = 0.6$. $\mathcal{L}_\text{adv}$ is enabled after 300,000 iterations, when the compression model starts to learn low-frequency components of maps, thus allowing the compression model to recover the high-frequency ones.
+The learning rate is set to $10^{-4}$ and the training is carried out for 4,000,000 iterations. $\mathcal{L}_\text{adv}$ is enabled after 300,000 iterations, when the compression model starts to learn low-frequency components of maps, thus allowing the compression model to recover the high-frequency ones.
 For our encoders we choose a downsampling factor of $f = 8$, giving the best compromise between efficiency and image quality, as shown in~\cite{rombach2022high}.

-Diffusion models require a large number of updates to converge.
-We trained our diffusion model using $100,000$ iterations and a batch size of $8$.
-A high learning rate may cause the model to rapidly overfit or diverge, so we use AdamW~\cite{adamw} as an optimizer, with a learning rate value of $5\cdot10^{-5}$, with a linear learning rate warm-up starting from $10^{-6}$.
-We used a linear schedule for $\beta$ and applied DDIM (Denoising Diffusion Implicit Models)~\cite{song2020denoising} sampling schedule at inference time with $T=100$ timesteps.
+The diffusion model is trained for $500,000$ iterations with a batch size of $20$ using an AdamW~\cite{adamw} optimizer, with a learning rate value of $10^{-4}$, with a linear learning rate warm-up starting from $10^{-6}$.
+We used a linear schedule for $\beta$ and denoise using the DDIM (Denoising Diffusion Implicit Models)~\cite{song2020denoising} sampling schedule at inference time with $T=50$ steps.